About this Guide

 The National Standards for Quality Online Programs, initially created by the Aurora Institute (formerly iNACOL), have been updated by Quality Matters and the Virtual Learning Leadership Alliance.
 These standards provide a framework for schools, districts, state agencies, statewide online programs and other interested educational organizations to improve online and blended learning programs.
 The standards are intended to provide guidance while providing maximum flexibility for the users.

 Factors & Features Tied to Success

 Successful online learning programs require planning and support in the areas outlined below, most of which also pertain to the face-to-face environment.
 The nature of online learning is ever-changing; it demands special attention, adjustment to some existing elements and processes, and continued creative problem-solving as well as knowledge of practical research-based best practices.
-The Annotated Resources link in the Appendix provide an extensive introduction to and foundation for many of these practices.
+The resources at the end of the guide provide an extensive introduction to and foundation for many of these practices.

 - Invest in time for staff to engage in strategic planning for online learning.

-- Use practical resources to help structure a thorough strategic plan, such as the Planning Guide for Online and Blended Learning (Michigan Virtual University, 2012) and other publications found in the Annotated Resources in the appendix.
+- Use practical resources to help structure a thorough strategic plan, such as the Planning Guide for Online and Blended Learning (Michigan Virtual University, 2012) and other publications found at the end of the guide.

 - Invest in time to visit/investigate other programs, and include teachers and other staff in the visits/investigation.